Why Family Photo Sessions are Ideal for Shy Kids

 I begin family sessions using a long lens.

 This may sound intimidating because it is the biggest lens in my bag, however, using my 135mm lens means that to get all of your family into the frame I have to back up.
-I start by giving you guidance into how to stand and hug onto your family, coach you how to interact for your photos and then I give your family space to warm up and get used to the process.
+I start by giving you guidance into, how to stand and hug onto your family, coach you how to interact for your photos and then I give your family space to warm up and get used to the process.
 This gives your child time to warm up too.
 I am there, but I am not close.
 I am also not making her look at me, she can stay focused on mom, dad and baby brother.
 You might be surprised with a little smile even peeking out at this point.

-Next, we let her explore the park.
+Next, we let your shy kid explore the park during photos

 After we have gotten several pictures of you all snuggled up, I suggest we go and explore the park.
 If she’s ready, she can lead the way, or she can stay in daddy’s arms.
 I am not concerned if, at this point, she is still not wanting out of your arms, and you should not be either.
 Your job is to keep loving on your family no matter what, mine is to show her I am trust worthy and that we are just having fun at a park together.